karenmxm/Pewlett-Hackard-Analysis/README.md

      - EDA image shows data relationships.
        * [EmployeeDB](https://github.com/karenmxm/Pewlett-Hackard-Analysis/blob/master/EmployeeDB.png)
      - There are 72,458 employees are retiring in near future.
-     - There are 1,549 employees are available for mentor roles.
-The employees are available for mentor roles are in the following 6 titles:
-       - Staff
-       - Senior Staff
-       - Engineer
-       - Senior Engineer
-       - Technique Leader
-       - Assistant Engineer
      - There are 7 titles have retiring employees:
        - Senior Engineer (25916)
        - Senior Staff (24926)